LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 <br>
 <br>

-- A post can be tagged as a 'Rostermove' even if it's just speculating on such an event
+- A post can be tagged as a 'Roster Move' even if it's just speculating on such an event

 ![beal1](https://github.com/LucasXavierChurchman/Capstone2/blob/master/images/bealrostermove.png)
 <br>